Essential behaviors to being a good Non-Boater

 When returning to the launch at the end of the day

 Typically when you return to the launch your boater will let you off on the dock or ramp.
 Ensure you have the keys to the vehicle you need to retrieve.
+After backing trailer into water, exit vehicle to help guide boater onto trailer.
+Give him a signal with your hands how far he is from the trailer u-bolt hitch.
+If you can when he is done reel in his safety cable and ensure he is safely hooked to the u-bolt.
+You may need to back up the truck upon the boaters instructions.
+Also, make sure your boater has raised his Motor all the way and given you the signal to go forward.
+Ensure he is ready and everyone is clear of the boat before proceeding.
 Don't stop to socialize while on land in the parking lot as boaters are waiting for the trailers to be backed down to the launch.
 They have many things to do to prepare for weigh-in and the ride home.
 Don't waste their time.
 And make sure when you wrap up after the weigh-in that you offer any help to prepare the boat for the trip home on the trailer and ensure no garbage or equipment is left on the deck in the boat.

 And in closing most of all make sure you say THANK YOU for them letting you enjoy their boat and company for the day!
 By doing so they will be sure to ask you to fish again!